Ice age: Negative

 Ice sheets that form during glaciations erode the land beneath them.
 This can reduce the land area above sea level and thus diminish the amount of space on which ice sheets can form.
 This mitigates the albedo feedback, as does the rise in sea level that accompanies the reduced area of ice sheets, since open ocean has a lower albedo than land.

 Another negative feedback mechanism is the increased aridity occurring with glacial maxima, which reduces the precipitation available to maintain glaciation.
 The glacial retreat induced by this or any other process can be amplified by similar inverse positive feedbacks as for glacial advances.

-According to research published in Nature Geoscience, human emissions of carbon dioxide (CO2) will defer the next ice age.
-Researchers used data on Earth's orbit to find the historical warm interglacial period that looks most like the current one and from this have predicted that the next ice age would usually begin within 1,500 years.
+According to research published in Nature Geoscience, human emissions of carbon dioxide (CO2) will defer the next glacial period.
+Researchers used data on Earth's orbit to find the historical warm interglacial period that looks most like the current one and from this have predicted that the next glacial period would usually begin within 1,500 years.
 They go on to predict that emissions have been so high that it will not.

 Causes

 The causes of ice ages are not fully understood for either the large-scale ice age periods or the smaller ebb and flow of glacial–interglacial periods within an ice age.
-The consensus is that several factors are important: atmospheric composition, such as the concentrations of carbon dioxide and methane (the specific levels of the previously mentioned gases are now able to be seen with the new ice core samples from EPICA Dome C in Antarctica over the past 800,000 years); changes in Earth's orbit around the Sun known as Milankovitch cycles; the motion of tectonic plates resulting in changes in the relative location and amount of continental and oceanic crust on Earth's surface, which affect wind and ocean currents; variations in solar output; the orbital dynamics of the Earth–Moon system; the impact of relatively large meteorites and volcanism including eruptions of supervolcanoes.
+The consensus is that several factors are important: atmospheric composition, such as the concentrations of carbon dioxide and methane (the specific levels of the previously mentioned gases are now able to be seen with the new ice core samples from the European Project for Ice Coring in Antarctica (EPICA) Dome C in Antarctica over the past 800,000 years); changes in Earth's orbit around the Sun known as Milankovitch cycles; the motion of tectonic plates resulting in changes in the relative location and amount of continental and oceanic crust on Earth's surface, which affect wind and ocean currents; variations in solar output; the orbital dynamics of the Earth–Moon system; the impact of relatively large meteorites and volcanism including eruptions of supervolcanoes.

 Some of these factors influence each other.
 For example, changes in Earth's atmospheric composition (especially the concentrations of greenhouse gases) may alter the climate, while climate change itself can change the atmospheric composition (for example by changing the rate at which weathering removes CO_{2}).

 Maureen Raymo, William Ruddiman and others propose that the Tibetan and Colorado Plateaus are immense CO_{2} "scrubbers" with a capacity to remove enough CO_{2} from the global atmosphere to be a significant causal factor of the 40 million year Cenozoic Cooling trend.
 They further claim that approximately half of their uplift (and CO_{2} "scrubbing" capacity) occurred in the past 10 million years.